-One of the issues raised in our paper related to the role and influence of proxy advisory firms such as ISS and Glass Lewis.
-Following a consultation process with market participants and the release for comment of a proposed policy in 2014, the CSA adopted a national policy relating to the practices of proxy advisory firms in April 2015.24 The policy applies to firms that provide a variety of services to shareholders, which services typically include analyzing matters put forward for consideration at shareholders' meetings, making voting recommendations, establishing voting guidelines for issuers and providing consulting services to issuers.
+In order to address some concerns related to the role and influence of proxy advisory firms such as ISS and Glass Lewis, the CSA adopted a national policy relating to the practices of proxy advisory firms in April 2015.40 The policy applies to firms whose services to shareholders include analyzing matters put forward for consideration at shareholders' meetings, making voting recommendations and establishing voting guidelines for issuers.
 Rather than setting out strict rules of adherence, the policy lists best practices that the CSA encourages proxy advisory firms to follow.
 The best practices relate to four broad areas of concern: